-We are pleased to present you with the 2012 Annual Report.
-We have now been associated with NCCSIF for 21 years and have seen many changes take place, as outlined in the History of the JPA.
+We are pleased to present you with the 2013 Annual Report.
+Through our long association with NCCSIF we have seen many changes take place, as outlined in the History of the JPA.
 While we have changed many Board Members over the years, we are always impressed by the quality of the new Board Members and the commitment they have to building and maintaining strong programs.
 New members bring new ideas, interests and energy to the JPA.

 The strength of our assets has enabled NCCSIF to increase pricing stability, especially important in these trying financial circumstances.
-With a goal to reduce the impact of individual members' adverse loss development on premiums and not reduce the financial security the JPA enjoys, we reviewed the rating methodologies and the refund and assessment formulas and enacted changes to lessen rate variability and to give more control of the Banking Layer funding to the members.
-As a result of these changes and our continuing financial strength, NCCSIF has been able to return over \$16.8 million in dividends to members over the past three years.
+With a goal to reduce the impact of individual members' adverse loss development on premiums and not reduce the financial security the JPA enjoys, we reviewed the rating methodologies and the refund and assessment formulas.
+While no changes were enacted the review process is crucial to maintaining a healthy and well functioning joint powers authority.
+As a result of our continuing financial strength, NCCSIF has been able to return over \$15 million in dividends to members over the past three years.

 NCCSIF continues to work on increasing the Loss Control services and training programs available to Members.
-Loss Control services now represent an amount equal to 2.5% of the pool layer funding.
+Loss Control services now represent an amount equal to 4.96% of the banking and pool layer funding.

 NCCSIF operates in an environment that is partially dependent on the insurance market for about one third of the liability costs and about one fifth of the Workers' Compensation Program costs.
 The JPA has chosen to limit this impact by partnering with other public agencies participating in Excess Joint Powers Authorities.
 Participation in these excess pools has also increased the level of services available to the members.
-Our partnership with CJPRMA for liability coverage has resulted in seven years of dividends averaging in excess of \$325,000 per year.
+Our partnership with CJPRMA for liability coverage has resulted in eight years of dividends averaging in excess of \$325,000 per year.
 These dividends are applied to the renewal costs for the Liability Program.

-Our commitment is to continue to work for increased levels of claims cost containment to stabilize future costs to the members.
+Our commitment is to continue to work for increased levels of claims cost containment to stabilize members' future costs.

-Sincerely,
+Sincerely, Midal !
+Simons